-The Class Environmental Assessment for Minor Transmission Facilities (also referred to as "Class EA Document" or "Class EA for MTF") has been in use for more than four decades.
+The Class Environmental Assessment for Transmission Facilities (Class EA for TF) has been in use for more than four decades.
 It was originally developed by Ontario Hydro and first approved under the Environmental Assessment Act (EAA) by Order-in-Council No.3436/80 on December 27, 1980.
-Since then, the Class EA Document has been re-evaluated and revised several times for continued use.
+Since then, the Class EA for TF has been re-evaluated and revised several times for continued use.